JZO001/Forge.OpenAI/README.md

 # Forge.OpenAI
 OpenAI API client library for .NET.
-This is not an official library, I was developed it for myself, for public and it is free to use.
+This library was developed for public usage and it is free to use.
 Supported .NET versions:

 x >= v4.6.1,